fabianonline/OctoPrint-Telegram/README.md

 5. Hit "Save" at the bottom of the settings dialog.

-6. If you want to create gif and receive them as notification you have to manually install libav-tools with commmand line like <code>sudo apt-get install libav-tools</code>
+6. If you want to create gif and receive them as notification we use ffmpeg like timelapse (if problem please check timelapse is configured).

 Congratulations!
 Your printer is now connected to your Telegram bot.